 The Spiderwire Braided Stealth Superline is the best braided fishing line if you are looking for strength.
 It is constantly going to changes and upgrades, and its most recent upgrade is made 30% stronger.
 You can get four different colors with it: moss green, camo, glow-vis green, and hi-vis yellow.
 The moss green works really well underwater for low visibility.
 The Hi-Vis Yellow works well for visibility above water.

-For example, the 15 pound line is the same diameter as a 4 pound mono, to give you a reference point as to how much thinner the Spiderwire is compared to other fishing lines.
+For example, the 15-pound line is the same diameter as a 4-pound mono, to give you a reference point as to how much thinner the Spiderwire is compared to other fishing lines.
 The only real downside is that we find the color fading rather quickly, but we don’t think this is a dealbreaker either.

 Braided Fishing Lines: Pros vs Cons

-Abrasion Resistance: Braided lines are much more resistant to abrasions vs mono or fluorocarbon lines.
+Abrasion Resistance: Braided lines are much more resistant to abrasions than mono or fluorocarbon lines.
 Therefore there is a much smaller chance of the line being cut up from rocks and other jagged surfaces.
 Additionally, because they are thinner than other lines, they slice through the air much better and lead to farther casts – which can result in a huge difference in terms of placement.
-Also, the best braided fishing line is resistance to the sun and does not degrade as easily as mono or fluorocarbon.
+Also, the best braided fishing line is resistant to the sun and does not degrade as easily as mono or fluorocarbon.
 You can pretty much leave braided lines on your reel for a long time without it breaking down, losing strength, or chipping away.

 Best Time to Use Braided Fishing Lines

 Knowing when to use braided lines can make a huge difference whether you are on a fishing kayak or a motorized boat.
-If you are doing any kind of trolling, you are better off using a mono line, especially if it is big fish you are after.
+If you are doing any kind of trolling, you are better off using a mono line, especially if it is the big fish you are after.
 Braided lines don’t really stretch so they either break or damage your rod when you try to catch it.
 If you are in deep waters or for fish that don’t really bite that hard, you should be using braided lines.
 You can have a long cast as your line will get out further due to lower wind resistance.